gamykla/coreos-kubecluster/README.md

 Todo
 -----
 * what's the proper way of generating ssl certs for the cluster?
+* what's the best practice for protecting services with TLS
 * why the f doesn't multi AZ deployment work?
 * would this work with nano instnaces?
 * how does this scale?
 How are new worker nodes added?